Ani3103/Data-Analytics-Internship/README.md

 - **SQL** for querying and preparing the data from relational databases.
 - **Excel** for creating interactive visualizations and KPI tracking.

+*Note: Original work was done in Excel, here I’ve also reconstructed the SQL queries that would typically be used to generate such datasets from a relational database*